jg-digital-media/jgdm_snooker_scorer/readme.md

 + `18` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table. `Resolved: 15-08-2025`

++ `19` - `.points---ahead` for player 2 does not go into inactive state when the player 2 is not at the table.

-+ `19` - Players apply 2 successful red ball scores and then miss on following colour.
++ `20` - Players apply 2 successful red ball scores and then miss on following colour.
 A reduction of 16 points should be applied to `#points_remaining` (The colour not shot for followed by the missed colour)

-+ `20` - Player 2 Cursor pointer missing from red ball icon  after the first successful colour pot attempt.
++ `21` - Player 2 Cursor pointer missing from red ball icon  after the first successful colour pot attempt.

-+ `21` - `.points---ahead` does not go into inactive state when the player is not at the table
++ `22` - `.points---ahead` does not go into inactive state when the player is not at the table

 ### Future Improvements